sortlight/Skillyzer/README.md

 ## Conclusion
 The Career Coach Assistant application demonstrates how Amazon Q Business can be used to automate specialized domain workflows without requiring custom code.
-By integrating structured prompts, dynamic data sources, content moderation, and identity‑based controls, the application delivers consistent, scalable support to Career Coaches.
+By integrating structured prompts, dynamic data sources, content moderation and identity‑based controls, the application delivers consistent, scalable support to Career Coaches.

-The final product enables Career4All to provide learners with up‑to‑date training recommendations while maintaining organizational guidelines for data usage and content quality.
+The final product enables Skillyzer to provide learners with up‑to‑date training recommendations while maintaining organizational guidelines for data usage and content quality.

+## Made By
+Ganiyu Ogundana
+AWS Business Intelligence Engineer